amchess/ShashChess/README.md

 _Default 30, min 0, max 5000_
 In ms, the default value seems to be the best on Linux systems, but must be increased for slow GUI like Fritz.
 In general, on Windows system it seems a good value to be 100.

+## Slow mover

+_Default 84, min 10, max 1000_
+ "Time usage percent": how much the engine thinks on a move.
+Many engines seem to move faster and the engine is behind in time clock.
+With lower values it plays faster, with higher values slower - of course always within the time control.

 ## Handicap mode

+### UCI_LimitStrength

+Activate the strength limit by a weaker play in a random fashion to simulate human blunders.

+### UCI_Elo

+_Default 2800, min 1500, max 2800_
+UCI-protocol compliant version of Strength parameter.
 A very refined handicap mode based on the four famous sovietic chess school levels:
+Internally the UCI_Elo value will be converted to a Strength value according to the following table:

 - _beginner: elo < 2000_
 - _intermediate: 2000 <= elo < 2200_
 - _advanced: 2200 <= elo < 2400_
 - _expert: elo > 2400_

 Every school correspond to a different evaluation function, more and more refined.

-### UCI_LimitStrength

-Activate the strength limit specified in the UCI_Elo parameter.

-### UCI_Elo

-_Default 2800, min 1500, max 2800_
-UCI-protocol compliant version of Strength parameter.
-Internally the UCI_Elo value will be converted to a Strength value according to the table given above.
 The UCI_Elo feature is controlled by the chess GUI, and usually doesn't appear in the configuration window.